facebookresearch/hydra/website/docs/upgrades/intro.md

 sidebar_label: Introduction
 ---

 Upgrading to a new Hydra version is usually an easy process.
-Also since Hydra version 1.2, backwards compatibility is improved by giving the user more control over appropriate defaults through the use of the [version_base parameter](version_base.md).
+Follow the guide for each intermediate Hydra release before installing the next version.

 :::info NOTE
 Hydra versioning has only major versions and patch versions.
 A bump of the first two version digits is considered a major release.